-Physical Education and Recreation
+Physical Education and Recreation (2 cr.)
 An introduction to the terms, aims, objectives, teacher preparation programs, career opportunities, professional organizations, and problems in the fields of health, physical education, and recreation.
 Primarily for prospective majors in the field.
 Lect.
 2 hrs. per wk.
-This course cannot be taken to satisfy the physical education requirement for graduation.
+This course cannot be taken to satisfy the physical education PHED 204 Officiating at Games (3 cr.)
+Application of rules and techniques of officiating team sports with emphasis on basketball, volleyball, and softball; includes practical experience in the intramural program.
+Lect.
+2 hrs., Lab.
+2 hrs., Total 4 hrs. per wk.